What Is the Difference Between a Safety Switch & a Circuit Breaker?

-The team at PSI Control Solutions has been spending a lot of time discussing definitions, safety instructions, and tips for greater safety in your commercial business as of late.
+The team at PSI Power & Controls has been spending a lot of time discussing definitions, safety instructions, and tips for greater safety in your commercial business as of late.
 Why?
 Honestly because there are a lot of common misconceptions still floating around these days, and these can cause a lot of unnecessary confusion and risk.
 Today we’ll be covering safety switches and circuit breakers.

-At PSI Control Solutions our specialists are dedicated to offering clients the absolute best in products and service.
-We take pride in bringing our clients leading safety switches and emergency disconnects, so if you need electrical safety or access solutions feel free to give us a call or contact us via e-mail!
+At PSI Power & Controls our specialists are dedicated to offering client’s the absolute best in products and service.
+We take pride in bringing our client’s leading safety switches and emergency disconnects, so if you need electrical safety or access solutions feel free to give us a call or contact us via e-mail!

 What’s the Difference?